vikasjangidmk/Image-To-Audio-AI-Agent/README.md

 | TTS             | OpenAI + `gTTS` fallback  |
 | OCR Fallback    | `pytesseract` + `Pillow`  |
 | Model           | `gpt-3.5-turbo` (via `ChatOpenAI`) |

+## 🧪 Sample Use Cases

+- Extract scanned text from academic PDFs and summarize it
+- Generate voice responses from long documents
+- Ask questions on extracted text like a mini ChatGPT
+- Use without internet via offline OCR and TTS fallback.